aitoroses/floxide/docs/architecture/longrunning-node-implementation.md

 # Long-Running Node Implementation

-This document describes the implementation details of long-running nodes in the Flowrs framework.
+This document describes the implementation details of long-running nodes in the Floxide framework.

 ## Overview

-Long-running nodes in Flowrs provide support for tasks that may take significant time to complete, with proper progress tracking and cancellation support.
+Long-running nodes in Floxide provide support for tasks that may take significant time to complete, with proper progress tracking and cancellation support.

 ## Core Components